Any-Winter-4079/LLM-Arduino-Robot/README.md

 const char* websocket_server_host1 = "*.*.*.*";
 ```

-with your computer IP, when connected to your primary network
+with your computer IP, when connected to your primary network.

 And: